- Maiden Rock 468 cfs

 - Clear at 4+ feet

 The Big Hole River is dropping now every day now, almost half of what it was a little over a week ago.
 The Big Hole River is fishing well before mid-day temperatures reach 90+ and in the fast water down the middle as the fish seek faster more oxygenated water.
 The hopper/dropper game is on and we are hoping to see the first Spruce Moth’s any time!
-Check out our Specials page for more information on Montana Fly Fishing Vacation Packages!
+Check out our Tours page for more information on Montana Fly Fishing Tours!

 TACTICS & PATTERNS: